UniqueNetwork/unique_docs/docs/about/addresses/index.md

 # Accounts and Addresses

-An address represents an identity - usually of a person or an organization - that is capable of making transactions or holding funds.
+An address represents an identity - usually of a person or an organization - capable of making transactions or holding funds.
 Although addresses are most often used to represent a person, that doesn't have to be the case.
-An address can be used to perform operations on behalf of a user or another entity, or to perform operations autonomously.
+An address can be used to perform operations on behalf of a user or another entity or to perform operations autonomously.
 In addition, any single person or entity could have multiple addresses for different purposes.
 All [our networks](/networks/index.md) are Substrate-based blockchains, and you can have specialized addresses for holding funds that are separate from addresses used for making transactions.